Krishna Patrika: Revival

 began his career as a full-time Rashtriya Swayamsevak Sangh (RSS) worker.
 He was the All India General Secretary of Akhil Bharatiya Vidyarthi Parishad (ABVP), the students’ wing of the Bharatiya Janata Party.
 Later, he took up journalism by working for the news channel Jagruthi.
 He became the editor of Krishna Patrika Telugu daily in 1982 and ran the publication till 2012.
 He is also actively associated with the small newspapers' association of India.
 In August 2001, its centenary was celebrated in Delhi in quiet dignity with the blessings of India's Prime Minister, at that time Atal Bihari Vajpayee.
-Piratla Venkateswarlu passed away on 8 December 2014.
+Piratla Venkateswarlu died on 8 December 2014.

 Present day

 The newspaper is now published in Vijayawada.